cwpearson/hugo-cwpearson/content/post/minsky.md

 Minsky1 may be accessed at `minsky1-1.csl.illinois.edu`

-Minsky2 may be accessed at `minsky2-1.csl.illinois.edu`
+Minsky2 may be accessed at `minsky2-1.csl.illinois.edu` or `minsky2-2.csl.illinois.edu`.

 Both machines are behind the UIUC firewall.
 You will need to be on the UIUC network (either on-campus or through VPN) to access the machines.